What is TPS | New applicants | Current TPS holders | Work permit | Travel permit | Other protection | Find help |

 You can now apply for TPS Burma (Myanmar) through May 25, 2024.
-If you already have TPS, you can re-register for TPS Burma (Myanmar) through November 26, 2022.
-Currently, the last day you can have temporary protected status for Burma (Myanmar) is May 25, 2024.
+That is also the last day you can have temporary protected status.

 You must meet the following requirements to apply: